ohler55/oj/README.md

 parsing, Oj serialization is much faster than MessagePack even though Oj uses human readable JSON vs the binary MessagePack format.

-UOj supports circular references when in :object mode and when the :circular flag is true.
+Oj supports circular references when in :object mode and when the :circular flag is true.
 None of the other gems tested supported circular references.
 They failed in the following manners when the input included circular references.